 - Result of Game: If you win, you get 10 Power Points.
 If you lose, you get none.

-- Classification: If your opponent is in a higher class, you get 2 points for each class higher
+- Division: If your opponent is in a higher division, you get 2 Power Points for each class higher

-- Opponents Wins: To calculate opponents wins: divide the number of wins by total games played, and multiple by 10.
+- Opponent Wins: To calculate opponent's wins: divide the number of wins by the total games played, and multiply by 10.

 - Add these three components, and this is the PR for that specific game played.

 - Do this for all games played, add them all up, and then divide that total by the number of games you played.

 - You can compare your calculations with ours by looking at the Team Schedules Pages, there you will see how many points we calculated for each matchup.

 Another major factor that causes mismatches, is Out of State opponents.
 We strive to make sure that we have to most accurate Win/Loss record for each out-of-state opponent.
 Since schools enter the W/L records for their OOS opponents, and because we don't know how the schools get their records, we often are off on several matchups.

 In addition, a team’s strength factor shall be determined by adding the sum of the opponent’s class to the sum of the opponent’s wins and dividing the result by the total number of games played.
 The strength factor is used when a tie exists between two or more teams and a head-to-head matchup does not exist.